 - (s) In the set-based standard, exceptions may occur in interval constructors (details in §12.1.3, §13.4) and in the intervalPart operation (details in §12.12.11). - 4.2.24. expression.
 (AF) A symbolic form used to define a function.
-As used in this standard, it is a mathematical construct extracted from a section of run-time dataflow of a program, from which statements about enclosure of the range of a the behavior of this function may be deduced by using the FTIA or FTDIA of a given flavor.
+As used in this standard, it is a mathematical construct extracted from a section of run-time dataflow of a program, from which statements about the behavior of this function may be deduced by using the FTIA or FTDIA of a given flavor.
 It may be represented by a computational graph, a code list or a normal algebraic expression.
 Details in Clause 6.
 An arithmetic expression is one whose operations are all arithmetic operations. - 4.2.25. explicit type. (s) An interval type that has a uniquely defined interval hull operation. - 4.2.26. floating-point format.
 (AF) A number format like those of 754, whose numbers have the form $x = s \times d_0.d_1...d_p \times b^e$ where integer $b \ge 2$ is the fixed radix, integer $p \ge 0$ is the fixed precision, $s = \pm 1$ is the sign, $d_0.d_1...d_p$ (a radix-b fraction) is the significand or mantissa, and e is an integer in a fixed exponent range $emin \le e \le emax$ . - 4.2.27. fma.
 (AF) Fused multiply-add operation, that computes $x \times y + z$ .
 One of the basic arithmetic operations.
 Details in §9.1. - 4.2.28. format.
 (Or number format.)
 (AF) One of the sets into which number datums are organized at Level 2, usually regarded as a finite set $\mathbb{F}$ of extended-reals with possibly also -0, +0. - If $\mathbb{F}$ is a format, an $\mathbb{F}$ -datum means a member of $\mathbb{F}$ , and an $\mathbb{F}$ -number means a non-NaN member of $\mathbb{F}$ .
 The value map Val maps $\mathbb{F}$ -numbers to the extended-reals they denote: Val(-0) = Val(+0) = 0 and Val(x) = x for other $\mathbb{F}$ -numbers.

 - (s) A format is provided if the implementation provides a representation of it, and supported if also it has properties specified in §12.4. - 4.2.29.
-FTIA, FTDIA. $(AF)^{24}$ For a real function f defined by an arithmetic expression, and in a given flavor: - The Fundamental Theorem of Interval Arithmetic.
-Details in .
-Refers to both the original versions that apply to , and any version applying to a flavor of this standard.
-For emphasis, the latter is sometimes referred to as the (FTIA) gives relations between the result y of evaluating the expression in interval mode over an input box and the behavior of f on the box.
-The basic property is that y contains, in a flavor-defined sense, the range of f over the box; various extra conditions can give extra conclusions, such as that f is continuous on the box. - The Fundamental Theorem of Decorated Interval Arithmetic (for that flavor) FTDIA) describes how evaluating the expression in decorated interval mode enables the various conditions of the FTIA to be verified, making the corresponding conclusions computable.
+FTIA, FTDIA.
+(AF) For a real function f defined by an arithmetic expression, and in a given flavor: - The Fundamental Theorem of Interval Arithmetic (FTIA) gives relations between the result y of evaluating the expression in interval mode over an input box and the behavior of f on the box.
+The basic property is that y contains, in a flavor-defined sense, the range of f over the box; various extra conditions can give extra conclusions, such as that f is continuous on the box. - The Fundamental Theorem of Decorated Interval Arithmetic (FTDIA) describes how evaluating the expression in decorated interval mode enables the various conditions of the FTIA to be verified, making the corresponding conclusions computable.